 It is never easy to make the decision to assist in the death of our companion animals, and we at AWVH are very sympathetic and are here to support you through this difficult time.
-We have all faced the death of our furry friends and understand what you are going through although we know that each individual situation is unique and different.
-Our doctors and staff can play an important role in your decision-making process when it comes time.
+We have all faced the death of our furry friends and understand what you are going through although we know that each situation is unique and different.
+Our doctors and staff can play a major role in your decision-making process when it comes time.
 The veterinarians are here to help give you all the information you need to make an informative decision.
 Once a decision is made to euthanize your pet, there are a couple more decisions to make.
 We know this is difficult, but planning ahead of time can enable you to focus your energy and love on your pet.
 You as the owner, as well as any additional friends or family, are welcome to witness or be present for the final goodbye.
 If you feel that it is too much to witness, there is the option of the veterinarian taking your pet to the treatment area and performing the euthanasia, and then bringing your pet back to you so you may continue with your goodbyes.
 Lastly, there is the option of leaving your pet with us, and we will honor your wishes and euthanize your pet.
-Below are some questions to ask your veterinarian to gather information when planning for this difficult day.
+Below are some questions to ask your veterinarian to gather information when planning for this stressful day.

 Questions to Ask Your Veterinarian